Jordan Thomas

 Tips for Handling Anxiety at Work

 You know the scene all too well.
-It’s Sunday afternoon, 4:00pm.
+It’s Sunday afternoon, 4:00 pm.
 It’s time to start thinking about (or preparing) dinner.
 You mentally rehearse what needs to happen from this point on, knowing that work is coming tomorrow.
 Your stomach drops- work.
 It’s been causing you so much stress that you feel like you’re just trying to make it through the day until Friday.
-Your knees are weak, your palms are sweaty, but you have to crack on making Mom’s spaghetti.
+Your knees are weak, and your palms are sweaty, but you have to crack on making Mom’s spaghetti.

 Identify the Causes of Your Anxiety